O’Neal has 2 interceptions, No. 6 Texas A&M routs Kent State

-COLLEGE STATION, Texas (AP) — Leon O’Neal Jr. had two interceptions, returning the second one 85 yards for a touchdown, and Devon Achane added two scores to help No. 6 Texas A&M beat Kent State 41-10 on Saturday night.
+O’Neal choked up when recounting his score and thanking the teammates who blocked for him.

+“We always talk about Pick-6’s, touchdowns, stuff like that,” he said.
+“Now that it’s come to fruition, it’s a big milestone for us as a DB group.”

-It’s Texas A&M’s ninth consecutive victory after ending last season with an eight-game winning streak.
+Devon Achane added two scores as Texas A&M got its ninth consecutive victory after ending last season with an eight-game winning streak.

 O’Neal and Achane’s big performances helped make up for a mistake-riddled night by Haynes King, who threw three interceptions in his first career start.

-O’Neal’s first interception came just before halftime when he picked off Dustin Crum’s pass in the end zone.
-With about eight minutes left in the third, O’Neal jumped in front of a receiver for his second pick.
-He weaved around a couple of Kent State players and dashed untouched for the score, capping the play by diving into the end zone to make it 20-3.
+Fisher wasn’t happy with King’s turnovers, but liked the way he responded after those miscues.

+“He played really well,” Fisher said.
+“I thought he overcame adversity … the ball turned over and his mentality didn’t change.
+He kept going right at them.”

 King took over this year for Kellen Mond, the team’s starter for the past three seasons who’s now with the Minnesota Vikings.
-King looked good at times but often overthrew receivers and his first two interceptions came throwing into tight coverage in the second quarter.
-He was 21 of 33 for 292 yards and threw two touchdown passes to Ainias Smith.
+King looked good at times, but often overthrew receivers.
+His first two interceptions came throwing into tight coverage in the second quarter.
+He was 21 of 33 for 292 yards and threw two touchdown passes to Smith.

 Crum threw for 89 yards before he was replaced by Collin Schlee in the fourth quarter.
 Schlee scored on a 1-yard run with about eight minutes left to cut it to 34-10.